 How do you get around Bangkok?

 I usually use a local website called Transit Bangkok.
-They have a beautiful map with all the trains and metro station.
-They include as well one of my favourite way to move around, through the khlong (water canals).
+They have a beautiful map with all the trains and metro stations.
+They include as well one of my favourite ways to move around, through the khlong (water canals).

 Map of transportation in Bangkok, including the fascinating Khlong